rootisgod/rootisgod/content/posts/drafts/2022-01-23-Using-OAuth2-Proxy-To-Protect-Any-Website.md

 The example setup will run locally using Docker and Docker Compose.
 Hopefully you can extrapolate this out to your own use case once you 'see' it working.
 We need to set a couple of host entries to fool our system with some redirects, but in a real solution you will have internal or external DNS names to use and that won't be required.

 ### Our IDP
 To keep it fairly simple, i'm going to use Keycloak as our 'remote' list of users that we need to login securely.
-In reality, our IDP of users can be anything that Oauth2-Proxy supports (Okta, Auth0, Google etc, se here: https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) but this is teh simplest setup to demonstrate it working.
+In reality, our IDP of users can be anything that Oauth2-Proxy supports (Okta, Auth0, Google etc, see here: https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) but this is the simplest setup to demonstrate it working.

-### Login FLow
+### Login Flow
 The user will access our website URL, Oauth2-Proxy will authenticate the user and pass the request to Keycloak, and then allow access if successful.

 ```text